Skip to main content

 Common causes:

-• Database connectivity errors: Verify that VPC peering is active, routes exist on the correct route tables (including public route tables if nodes are in public subnets), and the database security group allows port 3306 from the cluster VPC CIDR.
+• Database connectivity errors: Verify that VPC peering is active and routes exist on the correct route tables.
+Include public route tables if nodes are in public subnets.
+Confirm the database security group allows port 3306 from the cluster VPC CIDR.

 • IAM authentication failures: Confirm the Pod Identity association exists, the Pod Identity Agent add-on is ACTIVE, and the RDSIAMAuthKine IAM policy contains the correct DbiResourceId.